jweedenwright/library/technologies/ai/generative_ai_llm.md

 ---

-## Lab Instructions

-- You will have 2 hours to complete each lab
-- There is a green button on the Coursera slide that will take you to AWS (you must NOT be signed in when you click)
-- Once redirected, you'll want to search for `Sagemaker`.
-Follow the steps from the `Vacareum` page after launching the lab

----

 ## Pre-training Large Language Models

 - Model hubs - have model cards that describe how they work and how they are better at specific tasks